bcgov/gwa-api/README.md

 ```
 gwa new -o sample.yaml https://bcgov.github.io/gwa-api/openapi/simple.yaml
 ```

+> See below for the `gwa` CLI install instructions.

 > The current beta version of `gwa new` results in Kong configuration that needs to be edited before it is ready to be applied.